Selling up isn’t easy; so what can I do to make it happen?

 3. Knowledge is power

 You know your business inside out and much better than any potential buyer and it is likely that you intuitively know where the value lies.
 But do you really know the facts and are you able to articulate them with accuracy and insight to a third party?
 The fact is that the buyers are not you and, inevitably, no questions are dumb questions for them.
 So before you get into the dialogue, take a step back; think about your business as a third party would and understand what they need to ask you and your team to get under the skin.
-If you can identify the key questions and then answer them with facts, data and insight, you will instil confidence in everyone associated with the process, you and your team included.
+If you can identify the key questions and then answer them with facts, data and insight, you will promote confidence in everyone associated with the process, you and your team included.

 4. Plan for life after sale